 Hupumada is one of 22 villages that border the national park in a special enclave called “Lahona.”
 The area was established long before the park, and the government allows only these people to live within the park boundaries.
 The village is accessible only by dirt track, and there is no electricity.
 Generally, villagers use kerosene lamps at night so women can weave (to make money) and children can study.
 However, they must sell firewood from the forest to get cash to buy kerosene.
 Community members are very interested in solar power, which would let them be productive at night without collecting and selling firewood.

-Seacology is funding this much-needed utility in exchange for protection of the national park surrounding Hupumada Village as a no-take zone for a minimum of 10 years.
-Village leaders will enforce the no-take agreement with traditional village sanctions (such as payment of a fine with pigs) and will facilitate villagers to plant timber and fruit trees on village land to increase self-sufficiency.
+Seacology is funding this much-needed utility.
+In return, the community will protect 6,000 hectares (14,826 acres) of the national park surrounding the village for at least 10 years.
+Village leaders will enforce the no-take rule with traditional sanctions, such as payment of a fine with pigs.
+They will help villagers to plant timber and fruit trees on village land to increase their self-sufficiency.